Workshop Proposal Submission Guidelines

 Working Groups can create standardized documents (ethics guidelines, destructive sampling guidelines, lab protocols, collections use protocols, etc.) that can be widely shared on the AMMP website.
 The task of a Working Group may extend beyond the Annual Meeting.

-Please note: The Workshop Committee and AMMP Board reserve the right to reject any proposal that does not meet AMMP standards of best practices in preparation and conservation and/or does not depict and utilize correct health and safety materials and practices.
+Please note: The Workshop Subcommittee and AMMP Board reserve the right to reject any proposal that does not meet AMMP standards of best practices in preparation and conservation and/or does depict and utilize correct health and safety materials and practices.
+For more information on best practices, please see the Preparator Core Competencies.

 If you have questions about your workshop, please email email@example.com.